UWA Health and Medical Services is a fully equipped and accredited service supporting the UWA community with high-quality safe and confidential care.

 - Chronic disease management

-- Nurse-led clinics and adult immunisations
+- Nurse-led clinics, adult and childhood immunisations

 - Sexual health, STI testing and treatment

 - Pre-employment and diving medicals

 - Home visits by arrangement

 - Pre-enrolment infection control clinics for Heath and Medicine students

 How to book

 In keeping with advice from the Department of Health during this time of COVID-19, we are endeavouring to provide a healthy and safe environment for all patients, doctors and staff.
 Consultations are now available via Telehealth, online (Zoom), telephone and face-to-face.